Queen Elizabeth II dead at 96 after 70 years on the throne

 At Westminster Abbey in November 1947 she married Royal Navy officer Philip Mountbatten, a prince of Greece and Denmark whom she had first met in 1939 when she was 13 and he 18.
 Postwar Britain was experiencing austerity and rationing, and so street decorations were limited and no public holiday was declared.
 But the bride was allowed 100 extra ration coupons for her trousseau.

 The couple lived for a time in Malta, where Philip was stationed, and Elizabeth enjoyed an almost-normal life as a navy wife.
-The first of their four children, Prince Charles, was born on Nov.
-14, 1948.
-He was followed by Princess Anne on Aug.
-15, 1950, Prince Andrew on Feb.
-19, 1960, and Prince Edward on March 10, 1964.
+The first of their four children, Prince Charles, was born in 1948.
+He was followed by Princess Anne in 1950, Prince Andrew in 1960, and Prince Edward in 1964.

-In February 1952, George VI died in his sleep at age 56 after years of ill health.
+In 1952, George VI died at 56 after years of ill health.
 Elizabeth, on a visit to Kenya, was told that she was now queen.

 Her private secretary, Martin Charteris, later recalled finding the new monarch at her desk, “sitting erect, no tears, color up a little, fully accepting her destiny.”